sgoranson/ghost-layer-glossary/README.md

 |
 ## Attribution

-Originally developed in dialogue with GPT-4 via ChatGPT Plus, May 2025.
 Posted by [sgoranson](https://news.ycombinator.com/user?id=sgoranson).
 License: MIT / CC0—do whatever you want with it, but if you build on it, I'd love to know.

+🪨 Laid down in May 2025.
+By a human.
+In full awareness of silence.
+Not performance.
+Placement.